mvoliveira1010/SFTPToBigQuery/README.md

 # SFTPToBigQuery
-ETL batch pipeline to get files from SFTP and upload them to Cloud Storage, then open from Cloud Storage and ingesting data to BigQuery.
+ELT batch pipeline to get files from SFTP and upload them to Cloud Storage, then open from Cloud Storage and ingesting data to BigQuery.

 **1º step:** fn-sftp-to-gcs.py